YakirPeretz/YakirPeretz/README.md

 - 💞️ I’m looking to collaborate on Digital Design and Verification challanges
 - 📫 How to reach me: Yakirperets@gmail.com

-I possess knowledge at Verilog, SystemVerilog,Specman, VHDL, C, CPP, Python and Arduino.
+I possess knowledge at Verilog, SystemVerilog,Specman, VHDL, C, CPP, Matlab and Python